jh-evans/readthedocs/docs/source/on_failure.rst

 The called code is communicating, "I have failed because I cannot handle this case, and you need to know about it."

 However, there is a fundamental difference between code being made aware of an error and the code being in a position to successfully resolve it.
+The former is easy, the latter is hugely non-trivial.

 It may make sense that knowledge of the failure is passed on.
 The calling code returns the failure detail to some other part of the application, the thinking being that code elsewhere can more appropriately respond to the issue.